danilopatro/RingsDB-Collection-Statistics/README.md

 # RingsDB Collection Statistics
-Generate information (table and graphs) about your collection informed at RingsDb.com.
+Generate information (table and graphs) about your collection informed at [RingsDb.com](https://ringsdb.com/).

 This script generate a table and graphs informed at https://www.ringsdb.com/collection/packs.

+> [!NOTE]
-To run this script you need to use an Userscript Manager (https://en.wikipedia.org/wiki/Userscript_manager), like Tampermonkey.
+> To run this script you need to use an Userscript Manager (https://en.wikipedia.org/wiki/Userscript_manager), like [Tampermonkey](https://www.tampermonkey.net/).
+>

-You can access through the OpenUserJS also: https://openuserjs.org/scripts/danilopatro/RingsDB_Collection_Statistics
+> You can access also through the [OpenUserJS](https://openuserjs.org/), at the following link: https://openuserjs.org/scripts/danilopatro/RingsDB_Collection_Statistics